salesforce/ctrl/README.md

 [With `gsutil` installed](https://cloud.google.com/storage/docs/gsutil_install), you can simply run `gsutil -m cp -r gs://sf-ctrl/seqlen256_v1.ckpt/ .` for copying the model checkpoint over.

+Without `gsutil`, you can follow the route recommended @ https://github.com/salesforce/ctrl/issues/7#issuecomment-531303214

 4. Run the generation script `generation.py` or the source attribution script `source_attribution.py`.

 The `generation.py` prompts the user to input text and then prints the continuation.